 Imported almost ten years’ worth of content from across various sites

 Snook have revamped their website numerous times over the last ten years.
-We helped them import this treasure trove of history into the new site and to manage what of that content is currently accessible to the public.
+We helped them import this treasure trove of content into their new site and increased their control over content visibility to the public.

 Content should be kept alive for the institutional memory of the company but sometimes it shouldn’t be publicly available.